Philippine Hokkien: Terminology

 The term Philippine Hokkien is used when differentiating the variety of Hokkien spoken in the Philippines from those spoken in China, Taiwan, Malaysia, Singapore, Indonesia, and other Southeast Asian countries.

-Historically, it was also known in Philippine English, Filipino (Tagalog), and other Philippine languages as Fookien or Fukien across the country, derived from the Chinese postal romanization of the Nanjing court dialect Mandarin reading of Fujian province in China, such as in the old newspaper, The Fookien Times.
+Historically, it was also known in Philippine English, Filipino (Tagalog), and other Philippine languages as Fookien or Fukien or Fukienese across the country, derived from the Chinese postal romanization of the Nanjing court dialect Mandarin reading of Fujian province in China, such as in the old newspaper, The Fookien Times.
+It was historically and is still also called as just "Chinese" in English or "Intsik" and "Tsino" in Filipino (Tagalog), usually generalized to refer to Chinese languages in general, usually by those unfamiliar with the Hokkien language compared with other Chinese languages or to promote to such people.
+It was also historically and is still formally and conservatively known as "Amoy", usually by Protestant Chinese Filipino churches and schools who conduct "Amoy Worship Service" or "Chinese Worship Service" as part of their liturgy, despite the danger of confusing the Amoy dialect of Hokkien compared to the Hokkien language in general, although these protestant Chinese Filipino churches also do indeed occasionally use abstract liturgical terms from the Amoy dialect of Hokkien too from time to time and also typically use bibles and hymnal books from Xiamen (Amoy) typically written in the Amoy dialect of Hokkien.

 The endonym used by speakers of the dialect itself or the Hokkien language in general though is typically, 咱人話 / 咱儂話 (Lán-nâng-ōe / Lán-lâng-ōe / Nán-nâng-ōe); Tâi-lô: Lán-nâng-uē / Lán-lâng-uē / Nán-nâng-uē.

 Sociolinguistics

 Only 12.2% of all ethnic Chinese in the Philippines have a variety of Chinese as their mother tongue.
 Nevertheless, the vast majority (77%) still retain the ability to understand and speak Hokkien as a second or third language.